CNN sues President Trump and top White House aides for barring Jim Acosta

 The suit was filed in U.S. District Court in Washington, D.C. on Tuesday morning.

 Both CNN and Acosta are plaintiffs in the lawsuit.
-There are six defendants: Trump, chief of staff John Kelly, press secretary Sarah Sanders, deputy chief of staff for communications Bill Shine, the director of the Secret Service, and the Secret Service officer who took Acosta's hard pass away last Wednesday.
-The officer is identified as John Doe in the suit, pending his identification.
+There are six defendants: Trump, chief of staff John Kelly, press secretary Sarah Sanders, deputy chief of staff for communications Bill Shine, Secret Service director Randolph Alles, and the Secret Service officer who took Acosta's hard pass away last Wednesday.

 The six defendants are all named because of their roles in enforcing and announcing Acosta's suspension.

-Note: Correction: The original version of this article listed the former director of the Secret Service as a defendant; the actual defendant is the current director.